Alexisvt/flutter-snippets/README.md

   - add the material package import to fstless snippet.
 - Refactors:
   - change the type of `dinvar` and `dprinvar` to a more generic one (dynamic) and remove the initialization.
+  - remove the semicolon to `dinvar` snippet to allow use case when we want to use it as a function parameter.
 - Docs:
   - organize the Flutter and the Dart snippets
   - change the render header to description